 Towards the northern end of the CA, Gothic Villa is a mid-19th century property in a simple Gothic style for which there is a strong tradition in southwest Wales.
 The two-storey detached house is of painted roughcast with corner pilaster strips, plinth and first floor sill band.
-Pointed virtually urban context.There are three late 19th that remain in place at red that remain in place at red well-preserved pieces of virtually urban context.bars to both floors and the gabled timber porch has pierced sides in Gothic style fretwork.
-Similarly themed details help make this a distinctive building in the CA.There are three late 19th that remain in place at red that remain in place at red well-preserved pieces of virtually urban context.
+Pointed recessed Gothic window sashes have intersecting glazing bars to both floors and the gabled timber porch has pierced sides in Gothic style fretwork.
+Similarly themed details help make this a distinctive building in the CA.